swiftlang/swift-evolution/proposals/nnnn-safe-shared-contiguous-storage.md

   /// - Parameter k: The number of elements to drop off the end of
   ///   the span. `k` must be greater than or equal to zero.
-  /// - Returns: A span leaving off the specified number of elements at the end. borrowing public func extracting(droppingLast k: Int) -> Self
+  /// - Returns: A span leaving off the specified number of elements at the end. public func extracting(droppingLast k: Int) -> Self

   /// Returns a span containing the final elements of the span,
   /// up to the given maximum length.